FREE CONSULTATION (828) 645 8518

 A Guide to Radiant Floor Heating Systems

-As more people look to build energy-efficient green homes, radiant in-floor heat is becoming more popular as a main source of heat and as a supplemental heat option.
+As more people look to build energy-efficient green homes, radiant floor heating is becoming more popular as a main source of heat and as a supplemental heat option.
 With radiant in-floor heat, you can keep each room at an ideal temperature and feel warm and comfy the moment you walk into a room.

-Since more of our clients are selecting radiant in-floor heat for their custom homes, we put together this handy guide as part of our green building series to provide a solid overview of what it is, how it works, the benefits, and things to think about if you’re considering using it in your new home or as part of your renovation project.
+Since more of our clients are selecting radiant in-floor heat for their custom homes, we put together this handy guide as part of our green building series to provide a solid overview of what radiant floor heating systems are, how they work, the benefits, and things to think about if you’re considering using radiant heating systems in your new home or as part of your renovation project.

 What is Radiant In-Floor Heat?

-Most clients chose between an electronic or a hydronic system for their radiant in-floor heat, and both systems are pretty high tech.
+Most clients chose between an electronic or a hydronic system, and both radiant systems are pretty high tech.

 Hydronic Radiant In-Floor Heat Systems

 When you think of the word hydro, do you automatically connect water?
 If so, then you’re on the right track.
 Hydronic radiant in-floor heat systems push hot water through tubing under the floor.
-The heat from the water is transferred to conductive materials surrounding it, allowing the heat to warm the floor evenly and rise into the room.
-The tubing is connected to a boiler that pumps the hot water through the tubing that is laid out in a pattern in the subfloor in such a way that the whole floor is heated.
+The heat from the water is transferred to conductive materials surrounding it, allowing the heat to warm the floor covering evenly and rise into the room.
+The tubing is connected to a boiler that pumps the hot water through the tubing that is laid out in a pattern in the subfloor in such a way that the entire floor is heated with equal heat distribution.

 Hydronic systems are cost-effective over the long term, and in general, they cost less to operate than an electronic system.
-That said, hydronic systems can cost more up front because installation is more involved, yet they often pay for themselves over time with their efficiency.
+That said, hydronic systems can have higher installation costs because installation is more involved, yet they often pay for themselves over time with their energy efficiency.

-If you’re considering a radiant in-floor system, hydronic systems are generally best to install when building a custom home.
-If you’re renovating a home and want to use hydronic in-floor heat, you must make water access, the pump and equipment, and the space part of the equation during the design process.
+If you’re considering a radiant in-floor system, hydronic heating systems are generally best to install when building a custom home.
+If you’re renovating a home and want to use hydronic in-floor heat, you must consider water access, the pump and equipment, and the space all part of the equation during the radiant heating system design process.
 Like HVAC systems, hydronic systems require regular maintenance.

 Electronic Radiant In-Floor Heat Systems

-An electronic radiant in-floor heat system uses electric heating wires to heat the floors.
+An electronic heated floor uses electric heating wires to heat the floors.
 Connected to a power source, the heating wires are laid out in a pattern in the subfloor, and work in the same way hydronic systems work by transferring heat from the wires to conductive materials that evenly heat the floors.

 Benefits of Using Radiant In-Floor Heat Systems

 Unlike other heating options, in-floor heat systems are essentially invisible.
 Aside from the temperature controller, you don’t see them.
-Interior designers love them because they don’t have to design around floor or wall registers, returns, wall units, and the like. - Energy and Cost Savings!
+Interior designers love them because they don’t have to design around traditional heating systems like floor or wall registers, returns, wall units, baseboard radiators, and the like.

-A radiant in-floor heating system only needs to heat up to about 84 degrees Fahrenheit in order to warm a room.
+Radiant floor heating systems typically operate at temperatures of about 84 degrees Fahrenheit to warm a room.
 Since the floors are heated directly and the heat rises into the room, there’s no energy (heat) loss.
 Heating systems that rely on ductwork almost always lose energy (heat).
-Because they’re directly heating the floors, they’re more efficient to operate and can help drive down your electric bill when compared to an HVAC system.
+Because they’re directly heating the floors, they’re more efficient to operate and can help reduce heating bills when compared to HVAC forced-air heating systems.
 Many systems allow you to designate a temperature for each room.
-Meaning, if it’s a room you only use occasionally, why heat it to a cozy 70 degrees all the time? - They’re Smart
+Meaning, if it’s a room you only use occasionally, why heat it to a cozy 70 degrees all the time and add to your household heating cost?

 Most radiant in-floor heat thermostats are either smart or can connect to a smart thermostat, which makes it easy for you to program a heating schedule and designate temperatures for each room.
 Some systems even work with Google and Alexa, so you can control the temperature with just your voice.
 Hey Alexa!
-Set the primary bathroom heat to 72 degrees.
-Please. - Low to No Maintenance
+Set the primary bathroom heated floor to 72 degrees.
+Please.

 In our experience and to our knowledge, radiant in-floor heating systems work with any type of floor you may choose.
-So, say yes to tile, wood, concrete, carpet, cork, laminate – it all works! - Clean Air
+So, say yes to heated tile floors, wood floors, concrete floors, carpet, cork, laminate – it all works!

 A great benefit of using radiant in-floor heat is improved indoor air quality.
 Forced air systems blow air around, which also blows around dust and other particulate (think allergens) that you ultimately inhale.
 When you use radiant heat, you don’t have that or indoor air pollutants that are the byproduct of gas- or oil-burning heating systems.
 If healthy air is an important consideration for your custom home, then radiant in-floor heat may be a good idea.

-Now, is installing a radiant in-floor heat system a DYI project?
+Now, is installing a radiant in-floor heat system a DIY project?
 Generally, not.
-We’d advise you to hire a professional.
+We’d advise you to hire a professional to install a radiant heat system.
 If you’re handy and are competent in working with electricity, then installing an electronic radiant in-floor heat system yourself is possible.
 Hydronic systems are significantly more involved and are best left to the experts.

 More about Green Building